aishwaryakumar17/aishwaryakumar17.github.io/_posts/2016-07-14-ctarideship.md

 ---
 layout: post

-title: 2015 CTA rideship in Chicago.
+title: 2015 CTA rideship in Chicago
-description: This is a blog post explaining CTA rideship for the year of 2015.
+description: This is a blog post explaining CTA rideship for the year of 2015

 author: Aishwarya Kumar
 email: kumar.aishwarya2@gmail.com
 twitter: kumaraishwarya
 ---

-## How many people rode the CTA stop closest to your house?
+## How many people rode the CTA stop closest to your house

 CTA rideship in 2015: